h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 -  **What happens during prediction if the new sample has categorical levels not seen in training?**

-  The value will be filled with either 0 or replaced by the most frequent level present in training (if ``missing_value_handling`` was set to **MeanImputation**).
+  The value will be filled with either 0 or replaced by the most frequent level present in training (if ``missing_value_handling`` was set to ``"MeanImputation"``).

 -  **How are unseen categorical values treated during scoring?**

   Unseen categorical levels are treated based on the missing values handling during training.
-If your missing value handling was set to Mean Imputation, the unseen levels are replaced by the most frequent level present in training (mod).
-If your missing value treatment was Skip, the variable is ignored for the given observation.
+If your missing value handling was set to ``"MeanImputation"``, the unseen levels are replaced by the most frequent level present in training (mod).
+If your missing value treatment was ``"Skip"``, the variable is ignored for the given observation.

 -  **Does it matter if the data is sorted?**